 Successful implementation requires comprehensive planning addressing technical infrastructure, organizational change, and workflow adaptation.
 Network infrastructure must support real-time video processing and data transmission.
 Edge computing capabilities can reduce bandwidth requirements by processing data locally, particularly valuable for remote sites with limited connectivity.

 Zone-specific configuration addresses diverse PPE requirements across work areas and trades.
-Systems should adapt to different protection requirements by location—hard hats in overhead zones, respiratory protection in confined spaces, or specialized equipment in chemical areas.
+Systems should adapt to different protection requirements by location—hard hats in overhead zones, or harnesses for work at height.
 This flexibility ensures monitoring systems accommodate the complex requirements of modern construction sites.

 Future developments in PPE compliance technology